front-end-foundations/session1/readme.md

 Refresh the page and inspect the paragraph again.
 Note the changes in the inspector.

-* Try: setting the height of the p to 3px in the inspector
+* Try: setting the height of the `p` to 3px in the inspector with `overflow: hidden;` and `overflow: auto;`

-#### Semantics

-HTML tags can be styled to look any way you want.
-They convey meaning to the code that comprises the document and make it human readable. _ HTML tags are [semantically important](https://en.wikipedia.org/wiki/Semantic_HTML) _ - not stylistically important.

-This is central the _separation of concerns_: content, display, behavior (html, css, javascript).

-Concerns are the different aspects of software functionality.
-For instance, the "business logic" of software is a concern, and the interface through which a person uses this logic is another.

-The separation of concerns is keeping the code for each of these concerns separate.
-Changing the interface should not require changing the business logic code, and vice versa.

-## CSS syntax, whitespace and Comments
+## CSS Syntax

-CSS rules consist of a selector, a set of curly braces, and a series of property(s) and values separated by a full colon and terminated by a semi colon.
+CSS rules consist of a selector, a set of curly braces, and a series of properties and values separated by a full colon and terminated by a semi colon.

 ```css
 selector {